danielharrell/open-eyes-lect-2017-18/Open.md

-awareness we have of ourselves. <!-- Later connect this point, perhaps, to Adam and Eve and nakedness: the price of knowledge is the shame of nakedness.--> And this gives the word "open" a deeper sense of scope, positive scope, as it encompasses self and other at once, and captures something that our times of solitude and solicitude have in common.
+awareness we have of ourselves. <!-- Later connect this point, perhaps, to Adam and Eve and nakedness: the price of knowledge is the shame of nakedness.--> And this gives the word "open" a deeper sense of positive scope, as it encompasses self and other at once, and captures something that our times of solitude and solicitude have in common.

-In this vein, too, the word "open" might have a home in any community that conceives itself as a community of learning;
-and believes, without the blush of contradiction, that learning best happens among others, yet only happens in oneself.
+In this vein, too, the word "open" might have a home in any community that conceives itself as a community of learning, and believes, without the blush of contradiction, that learning best happens among others, yet only happens in oneself.
 And if no one else can do your learning for you,